Matt4llan/Matt4llan/README.md

   <a href="https://www.linkedin.com/in/matthewallan101/" alt="LinkedIn"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white"></a>
 </p>

-Im a Tech Enthusiast & IT Problem Solver currently working in as an IT Operations Analyst and i am currently on a cyber-adventure, studying and gearing up for a role in cybersecurity
+Im a Tech Enthusiast & IT Problem Solver currently working in as an IT Operations Analyst and i am currently on a cyber-adventure, studying and gearing up for a new job role.

 ## Objective

-My journey through IT Support, Networking and Linux have spiked my interest in CyberSecurity which is where im directing all of my attention right now through study.
-I'm looking for a new career and job role as a Cyber Security Analyst.
+My journey through IT Support, Networking and Linux have spiked my interest in CyberSecurity and Linux administration which is where im directing all of my attention right now through study.

 ## Skills